LLNL/sundials/doc/ida/guide/source/Usage/index.rst

 the corresponding ``IDASet***`` functions, must also be made (in the proper order).

-.. c:function:: int IDABBDPrecReInit(void * ida_mem, sunindextype mudq, sunindextype mldq, realtype dq_rel_yy)
+.. c:function:: int IDABBDPrecReInit(void * ida_mem, sunindextype mudq, sunindextype mldq, sunrealtype dq_rel_yy)

    The function ``IDABBDPrecReInit`` reinitializes the IDABBDPRE preconditioner.